jrruethe/jrruethe.github.io/source/_posts/2015-03-27-physical-blockchain-identity-card.markdown

 date: 2015-03-27 18:28:47 -0400
 comments: true
 categories:
+ - Bitcoin
+ - Identity
 ---

 In a [previous post](http://jrruethe.github.io/blog/2015/02/28/blockchain-identity/), I walked through the steps to create a digitial Blockchain Identity.
 Now, it is time to turn that into an physical identity card.

+{% more %}

 You will need the following: